How should you assess project management methodologies?

 The benefits of both can create a case for a hybrid methodology solution.

-Recognizing what the priorities are, what the methodologies are, and when, where, and how each methodology creates the greatest positive impact is highly valuable to project success.
-This is where project managers are able to assist organizations in improving how they implement projects in the most effective and efficient way while reducing risks.
+Recognizing the priorities, project management methodologies, when, where, and how each methodology creates the most significant positive impact is highly valuable to project success.
+This is where project managers can assist organizations in improving how they implement projects most effectively and efficiently while reducing risks.
 It’s important to note there is no one solution in all cases, even within the same organization.
 PM experience truly comes into play, and this is where a project manager’s knowledge of the pros and cons of each methodology can greatly assist organizations in successfully navigating projects in ways that allow them to maximize the potential for stakeholders.

-Organizations should carefully evaluate which methodologies work for various projects based on factors in the PMI Methodology Tailoring Process in order to maximize strategic benefits.
+Organizations should carefully evaluate which project management methodologies work for various projects based on factors in the PMI Methodology Tailoring Process to maximize strategic benefits.

 All content: Copyright 2018 by CIO.com—IDG Enterprise Inc., 492 Old Connecticut Path, Framingham, MA.
 01701.